 Weigh all the ingredients in a glass bowl and melt them in a bain-marie or microwave.
 The beeswax will need a few more minutes to dissolve completely.
 Let’s continue stirring gently until it has fully blended with the other ingredients.

-Finally, we add the tee tree oil and mix it with the rest of the cream.
+Finally, let’s add the tea tree oil and mix it with the rest of the cream.
 Let’s transfer, with the help of a spatula, our moisturizing cream into a glass jar.
-Better if recycled in this way we will give it a second life.
+Better if it is a recycled one.
+In this way we will give it a second life.

 Now our cream is ready!

 DIY cuticle care | Hint

 The cream can be stored in a dry place for several months due to the absence of water inside.
 I recommend using it before going to sleep to ensure that your nails and cuticles are properly hydrated.
 It will be sufficient to apply only a small amount to give it a healthier and more nourished appearance.